 Consequences of Ignoring IRS Notice CP523

-Ignoring IRS Notice CP523 can lead to severe collection actions such as a federal tax lien against your property.
-Failure to respond to the notice can result in bank account levies and immediate payment of the total owed amount.
-If the installment agreement is terminated, the full balance will be due immediately.
+Ignoring IRS Notice CP523 can lead to severe collection actions after the termination date, including a federal tax lien against your property and other enforcement steps.
+Failure to respond to the notice can result in the IRS trying to collect by levying wages and bank accounts or seize assets if the notice is ignored.
+If the installment agreement is terminated, the full balance owed will be due immediately, and the IRS can move to collect from income or other assets.
 You will owe this amount to the IRS.

 The IRS will assume your silence regarding the CP523 notice is an agreement, leading to termination of your payment plan.
 Ignoring the notice may lead to wage garnishment, where the IRS takes a portion of your paycheck, and there is also a possibility of losing your passport due to unpaid taxes.